 This guide is part of a series.
-For more information and resources, including action guides on coaching for grantmakers and coaches, please visit the CAP Project's Online Toolkit at www.compasspoint.org/coaching.
-Throughout this guide the Online Toolkit icon () refers readers to specific resources that are available online.
+For more information and resources, including action guides on coaching for grantmakers and nonprofits, please visit the CAP Project's Online Toolkit at /www.compasspoint.org/coaching.
+Throughout this guide the Online Toolkit icon (